01 of 03

 03 of 03

-This attraction has lots of stairs and no elevator.
-If you’re unable to—or prefer not to—take the stairs, or if you are claustrophobic, you can watch a high-definition video of it on the ground floor.
+If you are claustrophobic, you may not have fun at all.
+The passageways are narrow and dark.
+The walkthrough attraction also has lots of stairs and no elevator.
+If you’re unable to enter for any reason, you can watch a high-definition video walkthrough on the ground floor.
 Contact a Cast Member to get access.

 More Walk-Through Attractions at Disneyland

 If you'd rather walk than ride, you'll find a lot of things to do in Disneyland.
-In fact, you can explore ten walk -through attractions and see parts of Disneyland that many other visitors miss.
+See parts of Disneyland that many other visitors miss, and explore ten walk-through attractions.